bnkamalesh/webgo/README.md

 ## The gopher

 The gopher used here was created using [Gopherize.me](https://gopherize.me/).
-WebGo stays out of developers' way, so sitback and enjoy a cup of coffee like this gopher.
+WebGo stays out of developers' way, so sitback and enjoy a cup of coffee.